Jane Addams: Peace movement

 In 1898, Addams joined the Anti-Imperialist League, in opposition to the U.S. annexation of the Philippines.
 A staunch supporter of the Progressive Party, she nominated Theodore Roosevelt for the presidency during the Party Convention, held in Chicago in August 1912.
 She signed up on the party platform, even though it called for building more battleships.
 She went on to speak and campaign extensively for Roosevelt's 1912 presidential campaign.

 In January 1915, she became involved in the Woman's Peace Party and was elected national chairman.
 Addams was invited by European women peace activists to preside over the International Congress of Women in The Hague, April 28–30, 1915, and was chosen to head the commission to find an end to the war.
 This included meeting ten leaders in neutral countries as well as those at war to discuss mediation.
 This was the first significant international effort against the war.
 Addams, along with co-delegates Emily Balch and Alice Hamilton, documented their experiences of this venture, published as a book, Women at The Hague (University of Illinois).

 In her journal, Balch recorded her impression of Jane Addams (April 1915):

 Miss Addams shines, so respectful of everyone's views, so eager to understand and sympathize, so patient of anarchy and even ego, yet always there, strong, wise and in the lead.
 No 'managing', no keeping dark and bringing things subtly to pass, just a radiating wisdom and power of judgement.

-Addams was elected president of the International Committee of Women for a Permanent Peace, established to continue the work of the Hague Congress, at a conference in 1919 in Zurich, Switzerland.
+Addams was elected president of the International Committee of Women for a Permanent Peace, established to continue the work of the Hague Congress, at a conference in 1919 in Zürich, Switzerland.
 The International Committee developed into the Women's International League for Peace and Freedom (WILPF).
 Addams continued as president, a position that entailed frequent travel to Europe and Asia.

 In 1917, she also became a member of the Fellowship of Reconciliation USA (American branch of the International Fellowship of Reconciliation founded in 1919) and was a member of the Fellowship Council until 1933.
 When the US joined the war in 1917, Addams started to be strongly criticized.
 She faced increasingly harsh rebukes and criticism as a pacifist.
 Her 1915 speech on pacifism at Carnegie Hall received negative coverage by newspapers such as The New York Times, which branded her as unpatriotic.
 Later, during her travels, she spent time meeting with a wide variety of diplomats and civic leaders and reiterating her Victorian belief in women's special mission to preserve peace.
-Recognition of these efforts came with the award of the Nobel Peace Prize to Addams in 1931.
+Recognition of these efforts came with the award of the Nobel Peace Prize to Addams in 1931; she shared the award with Nicholas Murray Butler.
 As the first U.S. woman to win the prize, Addams was applauded for her "expression of an essentially American democracy."
 She donated her share of the prize money to the Women's International League for Peace and Freedom.